payu-india/CMS-Chatbot/reference/Subscription/api-commands-to-manage-upi-recurring-transaction/modify-the-recurring-payment-for-upi.md

     "0-0": "authPayuId  \n**mandatory**",
     "0-1": "This parameter must contain the mihpayid returned in the payment response of the Registration transaction when the transaction is successfully completed.
 As explained earlier in the [Register a Recurring Payment](ref:upi-recurring-payment-consent-transaction) section, the merchant needs to map this value against the customer profile at their end so that correct authPayuid will be passed in the request.", "1-0": "amount  \n**optional**",
-    "1-1": "\"The new amount of the mandate which has been modified.", "2-0": "endDate  \n**optional**",
+    "1-1": "The new amount of the mandate which has been modified.", "2-0": "endDate  \n**optional**",
     "2-1": "The new end date of the mandate which has been modified.", "3-0": "requestId  \n**mandatory**",